-- The Chicago Region Environmental and Transportation Efficiency (CREATE) Program is an innovative public-private partnership involving BNSF, Canadian Pacific, Canadian National, CSX, Norfolk Southern, Union Pacific Railroad, Amtrak, Metra, the U.S. Department of Transportation (U.S. DOT), the state of Illinois, the city of Chicago and Cook County.
+- The Chicago Region Environmental and Transportation Efficiency (CREATE) Program is an innovative public-private partnership involving BNSF, Canadian Pacific, Canadian National, CSX, Norfolk Southern, Union Pacific Railroad, Amtrak, Metra, the U.S. Department of Transportation (DOT), the state of Illinois, the city of Chicago and Cook County.

-- Launched in 2003, the $4.4 billion plan includes 70 projects to improve the efficiency and effectiveness of Chicago’s freight, commuter and intercity passenger rail.
-As of October 2017, 29 projects are complete.
+- Launched in 2003, the $4.6 billion plan includes 70 projects to improve Chicago’s freight, commuter and intercity passenger rail efficiency and effectiveness.

-- The U.S. DOT expects freight rail traffic to grow 40% over the next 30 years; the CREATE program will allow the Chicago region to handle up to 50,000 more freight trains by 2051.
+- The DOT expects freight rail traffic to grow 30% by 2040; the CREATE program and ongoing freight rail investments will help the Chicago region handle up to 50,000 more freight trains annually by 2051.

 Chicago’s location in the center of America is as important as the human heart in the body.

-To improve the flow of trains through the rail heart of America, the region’s six class I railroads joined forces with Amtrak, Metra, and state, local and county governments to form the Chicago Region Environmental and Transportation Efficiency (CREATE) Program.
-Launched in 2003, the $4.4 billion plan involves 70 critical rail and highway infrastructure improvement projects in northeastern Illinois to enhance the efficiency and safety of the region’s rail network.
+To improve the flow of trains through the rail heart of America, the region’s six Class I railroads joined forces with Amtrak, Metra, the Illinois Department of Transportation, the Cook County Department of Transportation and Highways, and the Chicago Department of Transportation to form the CREATE Program.
+Launched in 2003, the $4.6 billion plan involves 70 critical rail and highway infrastructure improvement projects in northeastern Illinois to enhance the efficiency and safety of the region’s rail network.

 Enhancing Capacity & Economic Growth

-The CREATE program will allow the Chicago region to handle up to 50,000 more freight trains by 2051, which is good news because the U.S. DOT expects freight rail traffic to grow 40% over the next 30 years.
+The CREATE program, combined with ongoing annual freight railroad investments, will help the Chicago region handle up to 50,000 more freight trains annually by 2051, which is good news because the DOT expects freight rail traffic to grow 30% by 2040.
 Improvements to the Chicago regional rail system will help keep freight on trains instead of diverting it to trucks, which operate on increasingly-congested, crumbling highways.
 CREATE will also help improve the region’s economy by adding an estimated 44,000 jobs and generating $31.5 billion in economic benefits over the next three decades.